Dinty (film): Plot

-In a village in the Irish woods, young Doreen Adair (Colleen Moore) falls in love with a young man, Danny O'Sullivan (Tom Gallery).
+In a village in the Irish woods, young Doreen Adair falls in love with a young man, Danny O'Sullivan.
 One day, Danny receives notice that he is offered a job in America.
 Before leaving, he marries Doreen.
 A year later, a son is born, and Doreen decides to follow her husband to America.
-Upon arriving in San Francisco from Ireland, Doreen discovers through Danny's landlady Mrs. O'Toole (Kate Price) that her husband has been killed in a car accident.
+Upon arriving in San Francisco from Ireland, Doreen discovers through Danny's landlady Mrs. O'Toole that her husband has been killed in a car accident.

-To support herself and her infant son Dinty, Doreen labors night shifts as a scrub woman until, at the age of twelve, Dinty (Wesley Barry) becomes the family's breadwinner by selling newspapers, forming his own street gang with other children.
+To support herself and her infant son Dinty, Doreen labors night shifts as a scrub woman until, at the age of twelve, Dinty becomes the family's breadwinner by selling newspapers, forming his own street gang with other children.
 Doreen, meanwhile, suffers from tuberculosis and gets weaker by the day.

-Meanwhile, in Chinatown, when Judge Whitely (J. Barney Sherry) imprisons the son of opium smuggler Wong Tai (Noah Beery), Wong Tai retaliates by kidnapping the judge's daughter (Marjorie Daw).
+Meanwhile, in Chinatown, when Judge Whitely imprisons the son of opium smuggler Wong Tai, Wong Tai retaliates by kidnapping the judge's daughter.
 Dinty, whose work as a newsboy has familiarized him with the Chinese underworld, leads police to Wong Tai's hideout and saves the judge's daughter from a bizarre death by torture.
 As Dinty's mother has succumbed to tuberculosis, the grateful Judge Whitely adopts Dinty.